-Start by selecting the activity that you want to host and your location, such as a dance class in Boston.
-Then, set your search filters, which include the number of attendees at your event, the price per hour, and the features and type of space you’re looking for.
+Start by selecting the activity you want to host and your location, such as a dance class in Boston.
+Then, set your search filters, including the number of attendees at your event, the price per hour, and the features and type of space you’re looking for.

 In this case, you’ll select a “dance studio,” but you could also select “fitness studio,” “ballroom,” or “banquet hall,” depending on how flexible you are with the type of venue.

 You can also search for additional features, such as a kitchen, a piano, or even exposed brick walls.
 (But don’t get too specific — we don’t know of many dance studios with a pool!)

 Once you’ve found a place that meets your requirements, you can book it instantly (if available) or reach out to your local host with any questions.
 Then, call up the Concierge service to line up any additional amenities you need, such as equipment rentals or catering services.
 Peerspace is your all-in-one shop for booking incredible venues that serve your needs.